Frequently Asked Questions

 I have insurance coverage.
 Do you do direct billing?

-I am happy to offer Direct Billing through the following insurance companies: Green Shield, Sunlife, Manulife, Great West Life, Desjardins, Johnston group, and more!
+I am happy to offer Direct Billing through the following insurance companies: Green Shield, Sunlife, Manulife, Canada LIfe, Desjardins, Johnston group, and more!
 I am also a registered Blue Cross Provider.

 If you wish to use Direct Billing, please let the office staff know at the time of booking.
-We will process your payment at the time of the appointment, and will advise you of any co-pay amount (if you have partial coverage).
+We will process your submission after the appointment, and will advise you of any co-pay amount (if you have partial coverage).
 It is advisable to determine your coverage ahead of time, and bring all of your info with you.